vic21984/Victoria-Universalis/Vic Uni README.md

 ### Credits

 Thanks to the following people:
 The creators of HPM and PDM for historical databases and art assets.
 God of Cheese for his RGO changing events in PIUR.
 General Townes for removing the menu tab backgrounds.
 Panzerfaust1 for new carrier and province selector sprites.
 Nurse Reno for the new fixed demand state warscore calculations.
-Wyrm for new TGC sprites and the university building.
+Wyrm for new TGC sprites.